 epicsThreadGetName Get the name of the specified thread.
-The value is copied to a caller specified buffer so that if the thread terminates the caller is not left with a pointer to something that may no longer exist.

-does not know if it is called in a thread that should not block.
+The value is copied to a caller specified buffer so that if the thread terminates the caller is not left with does not know if it is called in a thread that should not block.
 For example the errlog system calls this to decide when messages should be displayed on the console.